hummat/easy-o3d/README.md

 frame, typically the robots head frame, camera frame or world frame.

 ### A simple (yet slightly contrived) example
-Say we want to find the pose of Suzanne (the blue ape head on the chair who is the Blender mascot) in this scene:
+Say we want to find the pose of Suzanne (the blue ape head on the chair and the [Blender](https://www.blender.org/) mascot) in this scene:

 ![](./tests/test_data/bop_data/obj_of_interest/train_pbr/000000/rgb/000020.png)